Skip to Content

 p&o iona 4 screen cinema movies

-Despite both ships being at reduced capacity Iona definitely did feel busier than Ventura.
+Despite both ships being at reduced capacity Iona did feel busier than Ventura.
 We would often have to stand to watch the dome shows and some venues we never managed to get into during our cruise.

 p&o iona sky dome show acrobatics